 You may think that saving money when you’re already on a tight budget isn’t an option.
 This line of thinking, however, is wrong.
 It’s possible to see some real results each month if you buckle down and stick to some simple money saving methods.

 No matter how much money you earn, it is important to try and put a little away every month to help reduce stress and anxiety.
 Financial freedom is so worth the effort it takes to start saving, and the process is incredibly rewarding when you can see the money slowly build up in your bank account.
 If you’re ready to start saving but don’t know where to begin, we’ve listed 9 simple yet effective ways you can start squirrelling away the cash when you’re already working hard to live on a low income.

 By saving up and having an emergency fund of your own, you’ll be less likely to take out emergency loans.
-If you’re an NHS or public sector worker, you can use our fair and affordable loan scheme at Salad Money, but before you do that, let’s see how you can save some pennies!
+If you’re a key worker, you can use our fair and affordable loan scheme at Salad Money, but before you do that, let’s see how you can save some pennies!

 1.Spare Change Pots

 Keeping spare change pots around the house is a great way to save ‘little and often’ and you’ll be surprised by how quickly it can add up!
 These saving pots allow you to put money aside for a number of different reasons - days out, meals out and so on, and is also a great way of capitalising on your loose change.